YowiSec/HoneySnare/README.md

-# honeysnare
+# HoneySnare

-HoneySnare is a smart contract honeypot designed to attract malicious bot interactions on Ethereum and Layer 2 networks.
+HoneySnare is a smart contract honeypot designed to attract malicious bot interactions on Ethereum and Layer 2 networks (such as Arbitrum and Optimism).
 The project includes a Rust backend to monitor, log, and archive bot behavior for further analysis.

+## Features
+- Solidity-based honeypot contract for Ethereum and Layer 2 networks
+- Rust backend for real-time event logging and archiving
+- Automated compression of logs for efficient storage
+- Suitable for testing vulnerabilities and tracking bot activity

+## Project Structure
+honeysnare/
+├── contracts/                # Foundry-based Solidity project
+├── rust-backend/             # Rust event listener and logger └── README.md                 # Project documentation